Code-Institute-Submissions/MS1-Vibe-Tribe/README.md

       • The icons are clearly visible in the footer

-### Goals of a returning visitor
+### Goals of a returning visitor :white_check_mark:

-  1. The visitor would be looking to find out more about street culture and be able to explore their interests more. :white_check_mark:
+  1. The visitor would be looking to find out more about street culture and be able to explore their interests more.

       • The flip cards (larger screens) and clickable images (smaller screens) give the user the freedom to only explore the topics they are intrested in.

       • if the reader wishes to find out more they can click the link that takes them to a page with further reading and links specific to the content dicussed.

-  2. The visitor would be looking to find out more informaton about the hub :white_check_mark:
+  2. The visitor would be looking to find out more informaton about the hub

       • There is a button in the nav bar specific to the hubs details, this is avaible on every page.

-  3. The visitor would want to feel like their niche is being recognised :white_check_mark:
+  3. The visitor would want to feel like their niche is being recognised

       • The hub gives all creatives the chnaces to celebrate their niche with a space each day to do their own thing or the option to participate in a different activity each day.

       • The flip cards also document the contributions each niche has made.

-### Goals of a frequent visitor
+### Goals of a frequent visitor :white_check_mark:
-  1. The visitor would want to sign up to get exclusive content and updates. :white_check_mark:
+  1. The visitor would want to sign up to get exclusive content and updates.

       • There is a sign up form on the exclusives which will allows the user to get exclusive updates and content.

-  2. The visitor would want to know what activities are scheduled for a specific day. :white_check_mark:
+  2. The visitor would want to know what activities are scheduled for a specific day.

       • There is a table on the come to the hub page that documents this.

-  3. The visitor would want to be able to navigate their way to speific content easily. :white_check_mark:
+  3. The visitor would want to be able to navigate their way to speific content easily.

       • The nav bar has a button that takes you to all the main pages.